 Ms. Carson received her J.D. from the University of Virginia School of Law, where she served on the articles review board of the Journal of Social Policy and the Law, was a semi-finalist in the annual Lile Moot Court Competition, and was awarded as one of the Best Oral Advocates of her first year class.
 She earned her B.A. in Psychology and Communication Studies, summa cum laude, from the University of San Diego.

 - Brixham Solutions LTD v.
 Juniper Networks, Inc. (N.D.
 Cal.): Ms. Carson is representing Juniper in a patent lawsuit in the Northern District of California in which Brixham has asserted a number of patents relating to router technologies.
 The district court case was stayed after Juniper filed inter partes review petitions regarding the patents-in-suit.
-The PTAB invalidated each of the asserted claims.
-Brixham appealed the PTAB’s decision, and the matter is currently on appeal.
+The PTAB invalidated each of the asserted claims, and that decision was recently upheld by the Federal Circuit.

 - Koninklijke Philips N.V. et al. v.
 ZOLL Medical Corp. and Koninklijke Philips N.V. et. al. v.
 ZOLL Lifecor Corp.
 Ms. Carson is currently representing ZOLL Medical Corp. in two cases pending in the District of Massachusetts and ZOLL Lifecor Corp. in a case pending in the Western District of Pennsylvania, in which both ZOLL entities have been sued for patent infringement relating to external defibrillator technology.
 After Irell took over the cases from other counsel in the wake of a loss on the liability phase in one of the two Massachusetts cases, ZOLL was able to persuade the Court to stay the damages phase of the case pending the parties’ cross-appeals of the liability verdict and then successfully negotiated a settlement of the other Massachusetts case.
 The Pennsylvania case is ongoing.